RobiTheGit/Tk4Mono/README.md

 # Tk4Mono
 A Tk gui for Mono

-A lionux exclusive program to have a GUI for running Mono Applications
+A linux exclusive program to have a GUI for running Mono Applications